 Step 5.
 Work out how to give back to the world.

 It may mean finding someone you can help – like that elderly neighbour who can’t mow their lawn anymore or like that kids program that needs some assistance setting up each week or the local church or community group who need a handyman to fix things for them or many other things in your community.
 It probably means volunteering some time in some organisation.
 You can find out where you can volunteer in Australia here.

 Volunteering won’t work for everybody because in 2010, the volunteer rates for adults by age group were:

 So only about ⅓ of people of retirement age find some useful way of volunteering and, in fact, that’s less than those who are not retired!
 But if you can find a place to volunteer, then just do it!

 Many blokes think they might get part time work in their retirement wherever they can find it.
 Be careful because the simple truth is: successful part-time work (and volunteering) requires the right mindset, a little creativity, and of course, a good plan.
 Retirees need to approach the job market with realistic expectations and goals.
 Too often, people wrongly assume that they’ll be able to work the perfect schedule and set their own wage.
-That’s never been my experience and is unlikely to become so, just because I retired.
+That’s never been my experience and is unlikely to become yours, just because you retired.
 So set realistic expectations for your role with the organisation.
-That means asking about an exit strategy before you start, in case you feel uncomfortable, it doesn’t match your skills, causes a physical challenge, or doesn’t meet other expectations.
+That means asking about an exit strategy before you begin volunteering, in case you feel uncomfortable, or it doesn’t match your skills, or causes a physical challenge, or doesn’t meet other expectations.